iannguyen/ratemywizards/README.md

 ### Phase 4: Professor Show Page React Views, Reviews CRUD (3 days)

 Create React Views for Professor Show Page: ReviewIndex, ReviewIndexItem, and ReviewDetail.
-Implement ReviewStore, ApiActions and ApiUtils.
+Implement ProfessorRoute, ReviewStore, ApiActions and ApiUtils.
 Show Page will include Professor information and a button to Rate, which will render new Review Page.
-Create new Review Page Form.
+Create new ReviewForm.
 Test CRUD.

 [Details][phase-four]